cytoscape/py2cytoscape/docs/cyrest/view.md

 * **`Zoom (string, optional)`** The zoom value to proportionally scale the image.
 The default value is 100.0.
 Valid only for bitmap formats, such as PNG and JPEG
+* **`view (string, optional)`** Specifies a network view by name, or by SUID if the prefix SUID: is used.
+The keyword CURRENT, or a blank value can also be used to specify the current network view.
 * **`verbose`** print more

 * **`returns`** path to the saved file